defenestration/dotfiles/README.md

 git config --global core.excludesfile ~/.gitignore
 ```

-### iterm2

-in iterm2 preferences -> General > Preferences

-☑️ load preferences from a custom folder or url -> use folder in dotfiles.

-Save Changes: Save changes automaticaly

 ## Install WSL2

 In an Ubuntu 20 using WSL2  you will also want stuff to forward ssh key with keepassxc. see [here](https://code.mendhak.com/wsl2-keepassxc-ssh/)